US, Eurozone Shares Slide Over Fed Worries - UrduPoint

 Reports that Beijing was considering lifting a two-year ban on some imports of Australian coal, as well as a slight thawing of ties with Washington, were also providing some hope for the year ahead.

-The move has fanned hopes that the world's second-largest economy will bounce back after three years of lockdowns and tough restrictions, though the surge in infections in recent weeks has also raised concerns about the near-term outlook.
+The move has fanned hopes that the world's second-largest economy will quickly recover after three years of lockdowns and tough restrictions, though the surge in infections in recent weeks also raises concerns about the near-term outlook.

 "The medium-term prospects still appear quite bullish, especially if China can bounce back strongly later this year and fully transition to living with Covid, like much of the rest of the world," said analyst Craig Erlam at trading firm Oanda.

-Crude prices jumped but were still well down on the week, as demand outlook remains weak owing to China's Covid crisis keeping people at home and Europe's mild winter lowering energy use.
+Crude oil prices jumped but were still well down on the week, with the demand outlook still uncertain as China's Covid crisis keeps people at home, and Europe's mild winter lowers energy use.

-In a sign that the energy crisis may be easing, natural gas prices in Europe are at their lowest levels since November 2021, wiping out the rises seen after Russia's invasion of Ukraine.